sudosoph/docs/content/how-to/statuspage.md

 ---
-#### A Guide to Integrating StatusPage with Section to monitor and alert when the delivery system si unhealthy.
+#### A Guide to Integrating StatusPage with Section to monitor and alert when the delivery system is unhealthy.

-To help with debugging section.io allows several ways to log custom information then allow this information to be recorded and searchable in Kibana.
+The StatusPage integration allows customer stakeholders to sign up to be alerted via email, SMS, and Slack when the delivery system is unhealthy.
+In addition, the integration will identify which leg (Origin > Section or Section > enduser) is down.